dlab-berkeley/Bash-Git/lessons/02_bash.md

 Luckily, there's a command for that: **cd**, for  **c**hange **d**irectory.
 But there are several ways to use `cd`.

-1. `cd ..` This is moving to one directory above our current location.
+1. `cd ..`: This is moving to one directory above our current location.
-2. `cd solutions` This is moving to the `solutions` folder (if you're not in the `Bash-Git` folder, use some other folder name).
+2. `cd solutions`: This is moving to the `solutions` folder (if you're not in the `Bash-Git` folder, use some other folder name).
-3. `cd` No extra input!
+3. `cd`: No extra input!
 What folder do you move to?
 How can you check?
 4. Navigate back to the `Bash-Git` folder using `cd` and a chain of folders.
-5. `cd ~` What location do you end up in?
+5. `cd ~`: What location do you end up in?
 This is the **home** directory - we've already been here!
 The tilde `~` is just shorthand for this special location.

-Using `cd` with no input A chain of folders that specifies a location is called a **file path**.
+A chain of folders that specifies a location is called a **file path**.
 There are two ways of specifying file paths:

 * **Absolute file paths** are relative to the **root directory**, which is the uppermost level of a file system.
 Absolute file paths always start with a